Quantcast

 • Proven, cost-effective solutions can treat and prevent NTDs (more).

 "Neglected tropical diseases" (NTDs) are a specific set of chronic infectious diseases found primarily in tropical areas.
-They include (but are not limited to) a variety of intestinal worms, the painfully disfiguring disease lymphatic filariasis, and the blinding diseases trachoma and river blindness.
+They include (but are not limited to) a variety of intestinal worms, the disfiguring disease lymphatic filariasis, and the blinding diseases trachoma and river blindness.
 They do not include such well-known diseases as AIDS, tuberculosis and malaria.
 While most NTDs do not directly cause death, they can have debilitating consequences such as malnutrition, blindness, disfigurement, anemia, and low energy.3

 Fortunately many NTDs are cheaply and safely treatable.
-For many of the diseases a yearly dose of a combination of drugs administered to all residents of at-risk areas can effectively and inexpensively reduce prevalence.4
+For many of the diseases, a yearly dose of a combination of drugs administered to all residents of at-risk areas can effectively and inexpensively reduce prevalence.4

 How do charities address neglected tropical diseases?